Las Haciendas, Texas

 Las Haciendas is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP, formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census, with a population of 7.
+This was a new CDP, formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census.
+As of the 2020 census, Las Haciendas had a population of 2.

 Geography

 The CDP has a total area of 0.2 sqmi, all land.

 Demographics

 Las Haciendas first appeared as a census-designated place in the 2010 U.S. census, one of seven CDPs (Colorado Acres, Hillside Acres, Las Haciendas, Las Pilas, Los Veteranos I, Pueblo East, and Valle Verde) were formed out the Ranchitos Las Lomas CDP.